Takakiriy/typrm/README.md

     typrm --folder "${env:USERPROFILE}\Documents\typrm"  ls

-However, snippets are only displayed for the keywords that have the highest priority.
+The value format of the `TYPRM_FOLDER` environment variable is CSV.
+You can specify multiple folder paths.
+You can also specify a wildcard for the file name.
+You can also specify a file path.

+    ${env:TYPRM_FOLDER} = "${env:USERPROFILE}\Documents\typrm, ${env:USERPROFILE}\Files\*.yaml"

+### Search priorities and set snippets

-Also tag `#keyword:` with the keyword that you want to prioritize in the search results.
+You should write `#keyword:` tag with the keyword that you want to prioritize in the search results.

 Sample text file content: